trpc/trpc/README.md

 - 🥃&nbsp; Simple to use APIs for queries, mutations, & subscriptions.
 - 👀&nbsp; Quite a few examples in the [./examples](./examples)-folder

+> Requires TypeScript > 4.1 because of [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) which makes this all possible.

 ---

 - [Intro](#intro)